hack-gpon/hack-gpon.github.io/_ont/ont-huawei-useful-command.md

 We need access to a specific shell and in order to get it enabling telnet is required.
 On the ONT, the telnet server accepts connections but doesn't read any input, nor does it send anything.

 To enable telnet the configuration backup/restore web UI page will be used.
 The configuration can be downloaded as an XML, which contains a lot more options than the web interface and a couple of them can be modified to enable telnet access: under the `X_HW_CLITelnetAccess` node, set the `Access` attribute to `1` and, in `AclServices`, `TELNETLanEnable` should also be set to `1`.
-Both should have to be set but your mileage may vary.
+Both might have to be set but your mileage may vary.

 It is possible that this won't work/has been fixed in more recent versions.